Man hit by lightning in Spring collapses instantly: VIDEO

-A security camera at the Stubner Airline Veterinary Hospital captured the moment Thursday as the man was walking his dogs.
+A security camera at the Stuebner Airline Veterinary Hospital captured the moment Thursday as the man was walking his dogs.

-The man's family told ABC13 he's in pain but expected to be OK.
+The family of Alex Coreas, who was hit by the strike, told ABC13 he's in pain but expected to be OK.
 He's recovering at Memorial Hermann.

 A worker at the veterinary clinic said the lightning strike came out of nowhere, but she knew in an instant that she needed to save the man's life.